Weimar, Texas: Economy

 Local industries include meat processing, tooling and sheet-metal works, and manufacturing of gaskets.
 Agriculture continues to play an important role, as Weimar continues to trade in feed grain, poultry, corn, pecans, and beef.
 The former GH&SA railroad remains in service today as part of the Union Pacific Railroad system.

 Education

+A Southern Pacific caboose on display outside of the Weimar Public Library, which is housed in the former Southern Pacific depot.

 The city is served by the Weimar Independent School District, which consists of a kindergarten, an elementary school, a junior high school, and a high school.

 Additionally, a private Catholic school, St. Michael's of the Roman Catholic Diocese of Victoria in Texas, offers education for students from kindergarten through junior high.

 The designated community college for Weimar ISD is Wharton County Junior College.